AIperture/aethergraph-docs/docs/key-concepts/artifacts-memory.md

 ## 3. Memory — Structured Event & Result Log

 **Memory** is a unified façade for recording, persisting, and querying **events** during an agent’s lifetime: raw logs, typed results, metrics, and their relationships with artifacts.

 ### Why Memory (design intent)

 * **Contextual recall**: agents can react based on recent or historical state.
 * **Typed outputs**: `write_result` records semantic outputs with names/kinds/values.
-* **Summarization**: distill long conversations or runs into compact context.
 * **RAG‑ready**: promote events to a vector index for retrieval‑augmented answers.
-* **Analytics**: compute “last by name,” track trends, or export for BI.
+* **Analytics**: retrieve last actions for logical connection, track trends, or export for traceability.

 ### Architecture